keynshare/Key-N-Share/README.md

 We welcome contributions from the community!
 Please see our [Contributing Guidelines](./CONTRIBUTING.md) for details on how to get started, coding standards, and the pull request process.

+## 📜 Code of Conduct

+We are committed to fostering an inclusive and welcoming community.
+Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) to understand the expectations for all participants.

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.